Convert a single-family to a multifamily using FHA 203k.

 Fix cosmetic and safety issues while converting units

 The appraiser will create a full list of deficiencies that could keep the home from qualifying for FHA financing.
-The lender will require these be included in the repairs, so budget accordingly.
+The lender will require these repairs, so budget accordingly.

-While you’re at it, you might as well remodel the whole property if it’s not already very modern.
+While you’re at it, you might as well remodel the whole property.
 You don’t want to finish the project just to discover that some parts of the home are outdated.

 See if you are eligible for a 203k loan.